jwwojak/jwwojak.github.io/docs/tutorial/welcome.md

 This tutorial is designed for:

-- New engineers who need to get up to speed with Spotify-specific concepts and ways of working with batch data workflows at Spotify.
+- New engineers who need to get up to speed with concepts and ways of working with batch data workflows.

 - Employees changing roles within the company and who need to create and manage batch data workflows.